"*" indicates required fields

 • Limp body or severe muscle weakness

-If you suspect an overdose, act immediately:
+If you suspect an overdose, you must act immediately:

 1. Call 911 and provide as much detail as possible.